Late in the evening of April 20, 2020, President Trump announced by Tweet that he…

 The Form I-864, Affidavit of Support imposes serious financial obligations on a sponsor who signs the form.
 If you have signed and filed a Form I-864, can you withdraw the form if you change your mind?
 Under some circumstances, yes.

 Withdrawing a Form I-864 is not a simple matter.
-We strongly encourage you to retain an attorney if you wish to withdraw the Affidavit.
+I strongly encourage you to retain an attorney if you wish to withdraw the Affidavit.
 As described below, the Form I-864 imposes serious financial obligations.
 If the Affidavit is not correctly withdrawn then you will be bound by the contract.

 What is the Form I-864?